-Sometimes people with Type 1 Diabetes take an extra amount of insulin, often with a meal or snack, to cover an expected rise in blood sugar — this is called a bolus.
+People with Type 1 Diabetes take an extra amount of insulin, often with a meal or snack, to cover an expected rise in blood sugar — this is called a bolus.

 People with Type 1 Diabetes must count each carbohydrate gram they eat or drink.
 Based on that count, they dose insulin using an “insulin-to-carb” ratio, which helps maintain stable blood-sugar levels after eating.
-The insulin-to-carb ratio is determined by a person’s doctor, called an endocrinologist.

 This device will automatically track your blood-sugar levels every few minutes, day and night, allowing users to see whether their levels are trending high or low before they become dangerous.
 CGM use has significantly improved Type 1 Diabetes management, helping people avoid blood-sugar highs and lows and the complications that these bring.